cmayor314/node-red-subflows-FFT-dashboard_ui/README.md

 I put this tool together for my own purposes, and thought others might make use of it as well.
 My application was display and analysis of low sampling rate data.
 Run it as fast as you can, but I haven't even tested this at audio frequencies.

-This subflow uses *node-red-contrib-ui-multistate-switch* for an upcoming feature, but it is currently disabled.
-You can ignore the warning, or remove that section from the subflow (bottom left).

 ![image](https://user-images.githubusercontent.com/105139648/174423989-e5be3121-467b-4e9e-828d-8a1541ec9d47.png)

 ## Inputs